webis-de/summary-workbench/README.md

 Some parts of the applications will only become available over time, because they are busy downloading a model.
 If you worry about the status of the application run `docker-compose ps`.
 If there is no service with state `Exited`, than everything should be fine.
-Alternatively use `docker-comose logs <service>` for troubleshooting.
+Alternatively use `docker-compose logs <service>` for troubleshooting.

 # Production